GlaubeKeinemDev/GlaubeKeinemDev/README.md

 </div>

 ### <div align="center">Hello you, I am Lukas a leisure developer.
-I have been programming since I was 13 years old, so for more than 6 years.
+I have been programming since I was 13 years old, so for more than 8 years.
 I love setting up systems with my hands myself</div>

-- 🌱 I’m currently learning C# and Python
+- 🌱 I’m currently learning C#
+- 😇 I'm currently playing with Python - Take a look at: https://github.com/GlaubeKeinemDev/valorantpicker (I'm working on an UI version, but this is still WIP)

 <br/>